What is salinity?

 The AquaPlus doesn’t require a flow of water to take a reading, so is ideal for use in aquaculture.
 Readings of salinity are taken in the range of 0-70 PSU or 0-70 ppt, with an accuracy of +/-1% of the reading or 0.1 unit if that’s greater.
 Each Aquaprobe is used in conjunction with the handheld Aquameter that, in addition to displaying the measurements from each parameter, tracks the GPS coordinates of each sample location.

-Why use a salinity meter for water testing?
+Why use a water salinity meter?

-Using a salinity meter is a quick and easy way to measure salinity.
+Using a water salinity meter is a quick and easy way to measure salinity.
 Aquaread’s water salinity testing equipment is specifically designed to be used in the field, and is suitable for measuring salinity in surface water, groundwater and wastewater.

 There are various purposes for a water salinity tester.
 It could be used to indicate if water is safe for irrigation, which is important for agriculture.
 Salinity is a fundamental parameter for monitoring water in fish farming, and is also important for monitoring salinity in industrial discharge.
 Salinity testing can help to determine the extent that runoff and effluent discharges influence an aquatic system.